nextcloud/documentation/admin_manual/enterprise_installation/oracle_db_configuration.rst

 Configuration File
 ------------------

-Assuming all of the steps have been followed to completion, the first run wizard should complete successfully, and an operating instance of ownCloud should appear.
+Assuming all of the steps have been followed to completion, the first run wizard should complete successfully, and an operating instance of Nextcloud should appear.

 The configuration file should look something like this: